Chilhan23/Tech_MBG/README.md

 ### 4. 📲 Recording Presence (Scanning)
 The core of the system is the scanning interface:
 * **Internal Scanner**: Navigate to the **Scanner** page within the panel to activate the camera.
 * **Instant Scan**: Point the camera at a student's QR code.
-The system will automatically validate the identity and record the timestamp.
+The system will automatically validate the identity and record the timestamp or you can use an external QR code scanner (USB/Wireless Scanner) and then scan it.
+The system will automatically process the text input from the scanner.

 ### 5. 📄 Reporting & Data Export
 Convert digital logs into official documentation: